Maine Essure Lawsuit FAQs

 If a member of your family suffered a serious injury or health problem as a result of a defective product or dangerous drug, long-term, or even life-long, medical care may be required.
 This could be incredibly expensive and since medical costs are continually rising may be largely unknown at the time of settlement or trial.
 If a member of your family died due to a defective product or dangerous drug, no amount of money can undo that wrong.
 It is our fervent hope that every defective products, drug or other medication lawsuit we file can serve to make the manufacturer take note of the loss and pain its product has caused.
 When that fails to make a company take action in the form of a product recall, greater warnings about its use and ultimately making safer products, we rely on their profit motivation to make them do the right thing.
 Unfortunately, in all too many cases it is only the fear of lawsuits and large settlements and verdicts that makes a company become a better corporate citizen.

-How much time do I have to file an Essure lawsuit?
+How much time do I have to file an Essure lawsuit in Maine?

-Finding out if you qualify to file an Essure lawsuit is quick and easy.
+Finding out if you qualify to file an Essure lawsuit in Maine is quick and easy.
 Given our expertise and track record, if our attorneys determine you have the basis for a claim you are likely to win the compensation you deserve.
-Contact our Essure attorneys for more information.
+Contact our Maine Essure attorneys for more information.